oracle-livelabs/adb/shared/workshops/livelabs-indepth/intro.md

 ### Workshop Objectives
 - Get comfortable with Oracle's public cloud services
-- Provision a new Autonomous Database instance on Shared Infrastructure
+- Provision a new Oracle Autonomous Database Serverless instance
 - Run sample queries against the sample data sets
 - Load data from the object store
 - Query external data from the object store